netcinematics/3D-PWA-TEMPL8/README.md

 [<img src="curio/logo1.png" width="200" border="3" style="border-radius: 10px;">](https://www.babylonjs.com/)

-Progressive Web Applications are the next big thing for the world wide web and creative HTML5 App developers.
-The technology takes any Web Page and allows it to save offline to a users "Homescreen" for easy access anytime!
-Now with BabylonJS take your 3D skills to the "Home screen" with no app store necessary. and use this template to host 3D PWA's from any SSL Website.
+Progressive Web Applications are the next big thing for the world wide web and HTML5 App developers.
+The concept is to take any Web Page and save it offline to a users "Homescreen" for easy access anytime!
+We think this is an excellent fit for BabylonJS and for distributing creative content.
+Because for the first time, we can take our 3D skills to the "Home screen" with no app store necessary.
+Use this template as an example of how to serve 3D PWA's from any SSL Website.

 ## Example
 - [AppShellTemplate Demo](https://www.anmscape.com/AppShellTemplate/public/index.html).